spacemeshos/product/cli_wallet_spec.md

 6. `TX` - Execute a coin transaction (only if local node is synced) to a target account.
 Will be signed by current account.
 User needs to input the dest account string - 0x[20_hex_bytes) format.
 7. `SIGN` - Sign a text message with the current account private key.
 When message is empty, sign the public key.
 8. `COINBASE` - set current account as coinbase account in the node.
 9. `SMESH` - Start smeshing.
 User needs to provide a path to the POST file as a param.
 The current account should be used as the coinbase accoount.
+User must have rw permissions to this path. e.g. `SMESH c:\`.

 - When a wallet is launched, it should read the data file and set the first persisted account (if any) as the current account.